Salaries for professional youth workers start at £20,796.

 London area allowances are available.

-Local authorities have been forced to make cuts to certain services, including youth services, owing to spending cuts by central government.
-Although this has seen the loss of some vital youth worker positions, there are still some local councils recruiting for these roles.
+Local authorities have made significant reductions in funding to non-statutory services including youth support, due to spending cuts imposed by central government.
+In most local authorities this has seen a reduction in youth worker positions, although there are still some local councils recruiting for these roles.

 A large number of youth workers work in voluntary youth organisations where many positions are fixed term and may depend on external funding.